Amazeryogo/newsbutbigger/README.md

 # newsbutbigger
-using newsapi and openweather to make a meaningfull news feed
+using newsapi and openweather to make a newsfeed